Olympic Organizers Face Blowback Over How They Handled High Winds

 The high winds prompted the postponement of the women's giant slalom race, a major downhill event.

-But the International Ski Federation, or FIS, still sent female snowboarders to compete in the slopestyle event — a decision that has been much-criticized after the event, as NPR's Melissa Block reported from Pyeongchang.
+But the International Ski Federation, or FIS, still sent female snowboarders to compete in the slopestyle event — a decision that has been much criticized after the event, as NPR's Melissa Block reported from Pyeongchang.

 The winds created "treacherous conditions," Melissa says: